http4s/http4s/docs/src/main/tut/dsl.md

 ## Testing the Service

-One beautiful thing about the `HttpService[F]` model is that we don't need a server to test our route.
+One beautiful thing about the `HttpRoutes[F]` model is that we don't need a server to test our route.
 We can construct our own request and experiment directly in the REPL.